Lin-2357/LinkedInConnector/README.md

+## A script to auto send LinkedIn messages
 - Go to https://www.linkedin.com/mynetwork/grow/
 - Scroll down to section "Popular people to follow across LinkedIn"
 - Click on "See all"